yxeri/roleHaven/README.md

 ## Deployment

 Envar JSONKEY has to be set.
-It's needed for JWT.
+It's needed for the JWT.

-It is recommended to use Docker to deploy and run roleHaven.
+It's recommended to use Docker to deploy and run roleHaven.
+You'll find an example Docker compose file at https://gist.github.com/yxeri/74dba82029d56899e187b1b1be06d106.

 ## API